Empowering Robot Path Planning with Large Language Models: osmAG Map Topology & Hierarchy Comprehension with LLMs: Approach

 \subsubsection{Hierarchical Datasets}

-As depicted in Fig. \ref{fig:hier_map}, we randomly select two osmAG from Dataset 2, and assign each room a random 'owner' as a 'tag' within the map.
-Subsequently we create 'structure' of zone, floor, and wing based on the selected map, incorporating a tag with a key set to 'parent' and a value matching the 'id' of the parent area.
-We then randomly assign building 'SIST\_1' or 'SIST\_2' to each map, creating a chain of hierarchy for each map.
-Using this structure, we formulated queries for the LLM, asking it to locate individuals by deciding whether to go towards 'SIST\_1' or 'SIST\_2'.
-We have build 1056 queries as training Dataset 4.
-An example of the map visualized by JOSM can be found in Fig. \ref{fig:hier_map} and prompt as illustrated in Fig. \ref{fig:parent_map}.
-To accurately answer the question, the LLM is required to navigate the hierarchical tree, tracing from 'parent' elements through to 'zone', 'floor', 'wing', and ultimately identifying the correct building.
+As shown in Fig. \ref{fig:hier_map}, we randomly selected two osmAG from Dataset 2, assigning each room a random `owner' tag.
+We structured each map with `parent' tags linking rooms to zones, floors, and wings, and assigned buildings `SIST\_1' or `SIST\_2' to establish a hierarchy.
+This setup supports queries asking the LLM to locate individuals by directing towards the correct building.
+We created 1056 such queries for training Dataset 4.
+An example of this map visualized by JOSM is in Fig. \ref{fig:hier_map}.
+The LLM must navigate hierarchy tree to correctly identify the target building.